Valdemārs Baumanis: Coaching career

 He started his coaching career in 1931 when after injury he was forced to leave the JKS team.
 From 1931 until 1940, Baumanis was a head coach of the army team Rīgas ASK.
 He became three time Latvian champion with Rīgas ASK (1932; 1939–1940).
 During Nazi occupation of Latvia, he returned as the head coach of the Rīgas ASK and became Latvian champions for another two times (1942–1943).
 In 1942-43, season he also coached Rīgas ASK women basketball team.

-Also he was appointed as the head coach of the Latvian national basketball team for four years (1935, 1938-1940).
+Also, he was appointed as the head coach of the Latvian national basketball team for four years (1935, 1938-1940).
 In 1935 Latvia won the tournament and became the first European champions but in 1939, Latvia lost in the final and thus won silver medals.
 Baumanis was also first Latvian basketball referee with FIBA category and in 1936, he was one of the referees of Olympic basketball tournament in Berlin.

 Also he was a board member of the Latvia Basketball Association for many years.

 In 1939, Baumanis attended summer school for basketball coaches in Long Island, United States.

 In 1945, Baumanis left to Germany and an after the Second World War was an active promoter of sports in Latvian exile community.
 In 1946, he established a football team out of former Latvian football players in Germany and this team played several matches against German football clubs.
 From 1946 until 1947, he coached basketball team Riga in Lübeck which consisted mainly of Latvians.
 In the years 1948–1954, he moved to France and served as the head coach of the French basketball team CEP Lorient.

 Since 1956, he lived in Chicago where he actively organized sport and basketball events for Latvian community in the US.
-He led the sport department of the American Latvian Association and coached the basketball team of the Latvian military veteran organisation Daugavas Vanagi which became champions of Latvian community in US for several years.
+He led the sport department of the American Latvian Association and coached the basketball team of the Latvian military veteran organisation Hawks of Daugava which became champions of Latvian community in US for several years.

 Baumanis died in Chicago on 24 April 1992.